 Once you’ve given it the green light, go ahead and use your fabric disinfectant spray and wipe it with a clean cloth.
 Make sure you cover the surface evenly for the best results.

 Gently Clean and Dry It

 Take your time while scrubbing the sofa’s surface with a soft cloth; a gentle touch is key to preserving the material.
 Those high-contact spots deserve a little extra care, so give them some more attention.

 After you’re done, let the sofa air dry thoroughly before putting the cushions back in place.
 This patience will help maintain both the cleanliness and the comfort of your sofa.

 Take the first step towards a healthier and more inviting home today.
-Follow the provided steps to keep your sofa in top condition, promoting both aesthetics and safety for your loved ones.
+Follow the provided steps to keep your couch in top condition, promoting both aesthetics and safety for your loved ones.

-However, if your sofa has seen better days and you’re in need of a new one, explore a wide range of options at online furniture stores in Malaysia.
+However, if your sofa has seen better days and you’re in need of a new one, explore a wide range of sofas in Malaysia at online furniture stores.
 Your home’s comfort and safety matter – make the choice that enhances both.